aws/eks-anywhere/CONTRIBUTING.md

 ### Pull Requests

-Make sure to keep Pull Requests small and functional to make them easier to review and look up in commit history.
+Make sure to keep Pull Requests small and functional to make them easier to review, understand, and look up in commit history.
-* This repository uses "Squash and Commit" to keep our log clean and easy to find based on PR
+This repository uses "Squash and Commit" to keep our history clean and make it easier to revert changes based on PR.
-* Easier to understand each PR functionally
-* Easier to revert changes based on PR

-Adding the appropriate docs/Changelog changes and unit/e2e tests as part of a feature is the responsibility of the feature owner, whether it is done in the same Pull Request or not.
+Adding the appropriate documentation,unit tests and e2e tests as part of a feature is the responsibility of the feature owner, whether it is done in the same Pull Request or not.

 Pull Requests should follow the "subject: message" format, where the subject describes what part of the code is being